maryjoymaniquiz/Consul-Module/README.md

     terraform apply

-NOTE: It will take a while.
+ > NOTE: It will take a while.
 Wait for 10 minutes and it will be successfully applied.

-After inputting that command, you can now access console via browser by using the HCP:
+After inputting that command, you can now access Consul via browser by using the HCP:

     https://portal.cloud.hashicorp.com